 - Autonomy.
 For example, employees can design their own methods or schedules.

 - Mastery.
 Providing training and manager feedback helps people know when they’re on track.

 - Purpose.
 Great cultures also give people something larger to belong to than the task at hand, such as a team with common goals.

 Working on culture fosters individual manager-employee relationships as well as healthy teams.
-Engaged employees will move forward together rather than needing reminders or rebukes.
+Engaged employees will move forward together, rather than needing reminders or rebukes.

-A two-way communication path is also crucial to people who work remotely or on a less formal basis with your company.
+A two-way communication path is crucial to people who work remotely or on a less formal basis with your company.
 Besides keeping the work flowing, it allows all parties to form personal relationships and talk things through, to forestall misunderstandings or broken rules.
-Leaders in successful remote companies locate the best technology for phone, email, chat, and video conferencing.
+Leaders in successful remote companies find the best technology for phone, email, chat, and video conferencing.
 They set policies that encourage interaction.

 In my organization, for instance, we have a virtual open-door protocol—anyone in the company may contact anyone else to seek help or input, from interns to the CEO.
 We stay in touch via Slack, hold video conferences, and get together face to face once a year, minimum.
 In addition, I survey my people weekly, either with a common policy question, an opinion about what we could be doing better, or a trivia puzzle, just for fun.

 This helps us get to know one another, both professionally and personally.
-That’s how we build trust and teamwork, and how we become engaged.
+That’s how we build trust and teamwork and how we become engaged.
 Disseminating information and leveling the playing field also prepare us to have more serious discussions when the situation warrants it.

 Setting clear expectations, for example, arms us with rules we can point to when discussing violations.
 Burying a client complaint to avoid accountability might be countered with a reminder of a core value that states: “We always do right by the customer.”
 If we give our staff periodic refreshers on the company’s values and mission, discussing infractions will be a matter of policy, not a personal attack.